Pinpoint tests of the instrument cluster

 DETAILS/RESULTS/ACTIONS

-G1: CHECKING THE OPERATION OF THE OIL LIGHT
+G1: CHECKING THE OPERATION OF THE OIL WARNING LAMP

-• Is the low fuel warning light on?
+• Is the low fuel indicator light on?

 Yes

 CHECK the condition of the bulb.
-For more information, refer to Instrument panel available in this section.
+For more information, refer to Instrument Cluster in this section.
 If the bulb is OK, INSTALL a new instrument cluster.
-Check the correct operation of the system.
+Check the system for proper operation.

 No